scollier/Summit2014OSEonOSPViaHeat/scott/06-Explore-OpenShift-Environment.md

     ssh -i ~/adminkp.pem ec2-user@172.16.1.NODE_IP
     sudo -i

-Once logged in, gain root access and explore the environment.
+Once logged in, gain root access and explore the environment one file at a time.

     view /tmp/openshift.out